valeriangalliat/cooking/fondant-au-chocolat.md

 If using Baker's chocolate, take the semi-sweet (red) one.
 If using the unsweetened (blue) one, may want to add a bit more sugar, or could experiment with adding honey or maple syrup!

+## Ramekin version

+One day I didn't have enough eggs to make the whole cake, and ChatGPT told me I could just use half the ingredients and bake it in ramekins instead.
+Was dope.

+Actually ChatGPT didn't half the sugar and butter so maybe that's why it was so good? 😂